Pat-Vdv/Aude/doc/questions.md

 The answer for this category can be an automaton, regular expression or a linear grammar.

-### Answer validation
+#### Answer validation

-The user's answer is converted to an automaton, and checked for equivalency against a reference answer. <br>
+First, the user's answer can be converted to an automaton, and checked for equivalency against a reference answer. <br>
-Additionnally, constraints can be added to the answer.
+Also, constraints can be added to the answer.
 These constraints are functions that take an object corresponding to the user's answer (```Automaton``` if it's an automaton, ```string``` for regular expressions and ```linearGrammar``` for linear grammars), and return an object with the following protoype :

 ```ts
 {correct: boolean, details: string}
 ```

 These functions can be defined in Audescript.

+The two methods can be used, alone or in combination (equivalent automaton AND minimized constraint).

 ### **Multiple Choice Questions**